Venmo Chargebacks - 2021 Merchant Guide

-Since its debut in 2009 as an app designed to facilitate bill-splitting and IOU payments between acquaintances, Venmo’s userbase has grown to exceed 40 million people, making it one of the most popular and widely-used P2P payment platforms.
-Venmo is especially popular among younger demographics, so many merchants who target those age groups see a clear benefit to including Venmo as one of the payment options they accept.
+Since its debut in 2009 as an app designed to facilitate bill-splitting and IOU payments between acquaintances, Venmo’s user base has grown to exceed 65 million people, making it one of the most popular and widely-used P2P payment platforms.
+Venmo is especially popular among younger people, so many merchants who target those age groups see a clear benefit to including Venmo as one of the payment options they accept.

 How Does Venmo Work?

-The answer, sadly, is of course.
 Wherever money is changing hands, fraudsters will be there attempting to snatch it away.
-While there are some elaborate forms of Venmo fraud that involve the fraudster soliciting payments to their own account, the most common type that merchants will encounter is a fraudster using stolen payment credentials to open up a Venmo account.
+The most common type of fraud that merchants will encounter is a fraudster using stolen payment credentials to open up a Venmo account.
 The fraudster will then make purchases with the account until the money runs out or they are discovered.

 Bank account funded Venmo transactions would be subject to the rules and limitations that govern ACH transactions, but transactions funded by credit cards can be disputed just like any other credit card transaction: the user calls their bank, says “I never authorized this payment to Venmo,” and the chargeback train starts rolling.

 Venmo suspends accounts that have chargebacks associated with them.
 Users must log in and make an ACH payment to pay back the chargeback amount in order to get their account reinstated.
 This helps to reduce Venmo chargebacks that would be categorized as friendly fraud, but true fraudsters won’t care about abandoning an account once it has served its purpose.

 How Can Merchants Protect Themselves from Venmo Chargebacks?